UjjwalRana12/agents/README.md

 Download the Credentials File:

--->Go to the Credentials section.
-Create a service account key and download the JSON file.
-Rename the file to google.json and place it in the project directory
+-->Go to the Credentials section. a)Navigate to the Credentials section in the Google Cloud Console. b)Create a Service Account Key. c)Download the .json file. d)Rename the file to google.json and place it in the root directory of your project.

 5) go to the root directory and run the command streamlit run app.py